Title IX Rights

 If a case is within Title IX’s scope, the new regulations require a live hearing.
 For those hearings, each party must identify a hearing advisor who is able to directly question the other party and witnesses.
 Under the changes, if no advisor is selected by either party UF will appoint one to serve for the hearing.

 What is next?

-We will continue to engage further with students, faculty, and staff to share these policy changes and to cultivate community participation in the drafting of our institutional sexual misconduct prevention program.
+We will continue to engage further with students, faculty, and staff to share these policy changes and to cultivate community participation in our institutional violence prevention program.
 If you would like to learn more or to be a part of the conversation please connect with Jessica Baker, Engagement and Prevention Coordinator, at email@example.com.